Mercedes-Benz C-Class (W206)

-The Mercedes-Benz W206 is the fifth generation of the Mercedes-Benz C-Class which is produced by Mercedes-Benz Group AG (formerly known as Daimler AG) since 2021.
-It replaces the W205 C-Class which has been produced since 2014.
+The Mercedes-Benz C-Class (W206) is the fifth generation of the Mercedes-Benz C-Class which is produced by Mercedes-Benz Group AG since 2021.
+It replaces the W205 C-Class which had been produced since 2014.
 The fifth-generation C-Class is available in sedan (W206), station wagon/estate (S206), and long-wheelbase sedan (V206) body styles.
 The W206 C-Class is based on the Mercedes MRA II rear-wheel drive modular platform also used by the W223 S-Class.

 Design

 All W206 C-Class models are equipped with four-cylinder engines that have an integrated starter generator (15 kW electric motor) and a 48-volt electrical system.
 Daimler does not offer the W206 with halogen headlamps.

 The W206 has independent front and rear suspension.
 The front axle is a four-link axle, the rear axle is a multi-link axle.
 Rear axle steering with a steering angle of 2.5 degrees is available as a factory option; the turning circle is reduced by 0.4 m to 10.6 m with the rear axle steering option.
 The interior styling is related to the S-Class (W223).
 The C-Class also has a central LCD display with a screen diagonal of either 9 in or 11.9 in.

 The C-Class All-Terrain was released as the crossover-styled estate model.
 Bearing the X206 codename, it received external body cladding, a 40 mm increase in ride height, 4Matic AWD and additional drive modes.